surprisetalk/writings/essays/PostgreSQL: Indexes.md

 "I see.
 Wait, no, why are you using those scans rather than `Index Scan` or `Sequential Scan`?"

 "When I grab too many things with `Index Scan`, I have to run back and forth a lot.
 But when I grab too few things with `Sequential Scan`, I waste my time running through the library.
-So these scans are a fine middle-ground when I have to grab a moderate quantity of books from all over the library."
+So the bitmap scans are a fine middle-ground when I have to grab a moderate quantity of books from all over the library."

 "Got it.
 So why do you need two different scans?"

 "It sounds like two different scans, but you can think of them as only one scan for now.
-In smaller libraries `Bitmap Index Scan`, I imagine a yawning-kitty —"
+In smaller libraries, for `Bitmap Index Scan`, I imagine a yawning-kitty —"

 "Did you say 'yawning-kitty'?
 How, uh, cute."